 While Hardwick is known for its textile collection there are other parts of the collection which have national significance.
 Chief amongst these is the Sea Dog Table, a walnut table, supported by chimeras or sea dogs resting on tortoises, and partly gilded.
 The table was based on engraved designs of about 1560 by the French architect Du Cerceau.
 Another favourite is the inlaid chest initaled G T, constructed by German craftsmen in London.
 It is assumed that this chest was created for Gilbert Talbot, Bess's son in law.

-Hardwick contains many portraits, many of family members but the most notable amongst them is a famous portrait of Queen Elizabeth, probably from the workshop of Nicholas Hilliard that features an amazing dress covered with fantastical sea creatures.
+Hardwick contains many portraits, many of family members but the most notable amongst them is a famous portrait of Queen Elizabeth I, attributed to Nicholas Hilliard (c.1547-1619), that features an amazing dress covered with fantastical sea creatures.

 Other lesser known highlights include the Ming dynasty ceramics, seventeenth and eighteenth century tester beds and intricate intarsia panels.